 When it snows, your solar production will grind to a halt as snow accumulates on your panels.
 Luckily for us sun-loving North Carolinians, we don’t see very many snow days.
 Once the flakes stop falling, the snow on your system will either melt or slide off — no need to sweep off your solar panels!
 Up north where the skies are greyer and snowfall is heavier, snow loads have to be accounted for when engineering the structural design for solar panel systems.
 Fortunately for us, that’s not an issue here!
 Fun fact, after the storm passes, you’ll get great solar production because your system will be nice and cold which means there will be less resistance in its wires, allowing the electricity it generates to flow more easily from your panels to your home.

 The graphs below show the types of production and consumption patterns you might see on your energy monitoring depending on the weather.

 One of the most common goals we hear from solar curious people is “going off-grid”.
 In a true off-grid scenario, your home would not be connected to a utility company’s electric grid.
 You would produce all the electricity your home and family needs through your solar system during the day while also having a large battery storage system to hold enough energy to power you through the night.
 To maintain the average family’s lifestyle, this would mean a much larger financial investment.

 Additionally, for a home that is already connected to the grid — or for a new home that can easily connect to the grid — going off-grid provides little to no practical benefit.
-It’s much less expensive and less complicated to reach net zero energy usage by investing in a solar system while still maintaining your connection to the utility grid as a secondary source of power.
+It’s much less expensive and less complicated to reach annual net-zero energy usage (or even net-positive) by investing in a solar system while still maintaining your connection to the utility grid as a secondary source of power.